 Quite basic, but has improved with recent versions.
-It has a simple user interface which makes it simple to use.
-Very popular for a basic voice over/speech recording setup.
-It’s metadata editing facility is also pretty straightforward and I use it a lot for that, and also to perform quick conversion tasks, WAV to Mp3 for example.
-It’s like a glorified Windows Sound Recorder, which is what many and myself used to play with when starting to record, back in the day 🙂
+It has a basic user interface which makes it simple to use.
+Very popular for a straightforward voice-over/speech recording setup.
+Its metadata editing facility is also pretty easy to use and I do use it a lot for that, and also to perform quick conversion tasks, WAV to Mp3 for example.
+It’s like a glorified Windows Sound Recorder, which is what many of us (myself included) used to play with when starting to record, back in the day 🙂

 Garageband – Free, Mac Only

 Free on IOS/Mac and a good place to get started for sure.
 It’s features and default sounds are not super advanced but the mobile version is actually pretty decent, especially the auto/arpeggio features.
 I have personally used the mobile version of it to record ideas while out and about.
-I have heard friends productions in the full version and I was rather impressed!
+I have heard friends productions in the full version and I was rather surprised, considering it is free.

 In 2018 Bandlab purchased Sonar Platinum from Gibson and rebranded it as Cakewalk by Bandlab.
 They kept all the core features of the premium software it was previously known as, so as far as free DAW’s go it is probably one of the best.
 I recommend it to everyone looking to get started.
-It does require a fairly decent computer though, so make sure you check system requirements!
-I used Cakewalk Home Studio roughly around 2004/2005, before it got resold and rebranded various times.
+It does require a fairly decent computer though, so make sure you check the system requirements!
+I used Cakewalk Home Studio roughly around 2004/2005 before it got resold and rebranded various times.
 When I listen back to demos I made with it, they still sound pretty cool, especially the guitar tones!
 The workflow was also very easy and intuitive, so I can only imagine that it continues to be a great option.
-In fact, if it had been free at the time I set my studio up, I may not have bought Cubase Pro!
+In fact, if it had been free at the time I set my studio up, I am sure I might have chosen it over Cubase Pro!

 Pro Tools – Free and Paid

-Pro Tools First is a watered down version of the “industry standard” (yep….it was this one I was talking about before haha) recording software.
 Pro Tools has received a lot of criticism recently for their subscription model and payment plans etc. resulting in many switching to other DAW’s.
+Pro Tools First is the free, watered-down version of the “industry standard” (yep….it was this one I was talking about before haha) recording software.
 The free version does not have any of those issues, and allows you to have up to 16 audio tracks, and can record up to 4 tracks at a time.
 It also comes with some effects/plugins and a virtual instrument.
-It is a great program for mixing, possibly unrivalled in reputation, but perhaps not as versatile as other DAW’s in terms of MIDI and other bells and whistles.
+It is a great program for mixing, possibly unrivaled in reputation, but perhaps not as versatile as other DAW’s in terms of MIDI and other bells and whistles.
 It has a great workflow and this is one of the things that makes it stand out, especially for mixing.
 Upgrades can be pricey though!

 Cubase – Free and Paid

 When you buy certain hardware products, mainly by Steinberg, you will be given a license for Cubase LE for free.
 This is rather handy and a good way to try out a more basic version of Cubase before you decide to get a fully functioning DAW.
-Plenty of plugins and a decent virtual instrument, upto 24 MIDI tracks and 16 audio tracks plus support for upto 8 physical inputs makes it a great option to get started.
-Cubase Pro however is another beast altogether!
-Fantastic MIDI capabilities, superb workflow, a sheet music editor and integrated auto tune features make it a great choice of DAW.
-Great workflow and built in effects and plugins.
+Plenty of plugins and a decent virtual instrument, up to 24 MIDI tracks and 16 audio tracks plus support for up to 8 physical inputs makes it a great option to get started.
+Cubase Pro, although rather expensive, is another beast altogether!
+Fantastic MIDI capabilities, superb workflow, a sheet music editor and integrated auto-tune features among many other things, make it a great choice of DAW.
+Great workflow and built-in effects and plugins.
 Like Pro Tools, the upgrades can be pricey though, which has always put me off upgrading too frequently.

 Logic Pro – Paid, Mac only

-One of the most popular DAW’s with Apple users, known for being flexible, having great workflow, plugins and sounds.
-Overall it is very intuitive, I can only imagine that is why they named it “Logic” :D. It comes with a huge sound library and is almost always the software used in schools to start teaching music production…. which is a good sign of how easy it is to use….If you haven’t heard of this program you must have been living under a rock!
+One of the most popular DAW’s with Apple users, known for being flexible, having great workflow, plugins, and sounds.
+Overall it is very intuitive, I can only imagine that is why they named it “Logic” :D. It comes with a huge sound library and is almost always the software used in schools to start teaching music production…. which is a good sign of how easy it is to use…If you haven’t heard of this program you must have been living under a rock!
 It also has a free app to control the DAW remotely from your iPhone or iPad.
 They offer a free 90 day trial period for you to decide if it’s the one for you.

 Presonus Studio One – Free and Paid

 A relative newcomer in the DAW world (but not the hardware world!) when compared to Pro Tools and Cubase, but this hasn’t stopped Presonus from making their mark with Studio One.
-It’s features easily rival the other 2 DAW giants at a lower price, with a great user interface and quality virtual instruments.
+Its features easily rival the other 2 DAW giants at a lower price, with a great user interface and quality virtual instruments.
 This makes sense as the founders were former Steinberg employees/developers!
 It even includes a sheet music editor found in very few DAWs and .ddp export features in the pro version, which is really a fantastic feature to have built-in.
 Both the free version, “Prime”, as well as the full version, only work with 64 bit operating systems so be sure to keep that in mind.
 Many producers prefer Studio One over Pro Tools which is a huge compliment to the developers…. it is undoubtedly worth considering.

 Ableton Live – Free and Paid

 Ableton is one of the most popular DAW’s for electronic music and live performances, and it’s especially popular for live looping.
-It’s user interface, or workflow, can be a bit tricky to get used to, and as with most DAW’s there are usually a few different ways to go about doing the same thing.
+Its user interface, or workflow, can be a bit tricky to get used to, and as with most DAW’s, there are usually a few different ways to go about doing the same thing.
 Great sounds and features… and the free version Ableton Live Lite, although limited, is worth checking out if you have a minimal budget and it ticks all your boxes.
-It has beat matching and cross fade features for DJ’s too!
+It has beat matching and crossfade features for DJ’s too!
 The Prodigy and Skrillex are just a couple of huge name artists using Ableton Live.
 Free 90 day trial of the full version for those interested.

 Reaper – Free and Paid

 Since its launch Reaper has gained a serious user base.
-It’s workflow was not very intuitive when I trialled it, but this hasn’t put off a multitude of producers moving to Reaper from other DAWs.
+Its workflow was not very intuitive when I trialed it, but this hasn’t put off a multitude of producers moving to Reaper from other DAWs.
 As with any program, it can take some time to get used to it but once you get over the learning curve everything is more familiar and becomes second nature.
 I personally know several producers who use this program to make great music.
-It’s free version is the full version!
-But you can only use it for 60 days….the paid versions are cheap enough though, and the in built effects and plugins are fantastic, which is another reason people are very satisfied with this DAW.
+Its free version is the full version!
+But you can only use it for 60 days….the paid versions are cheap enough though, and the inbuilt effects and plugins are fantastic, which is another reason people are very satisfied with this DAW.

 FL Studio – Free(ish!) and Paid